Skip to content

 self._errors.children[_obj].add_child(ErrorFeature(name=_feature))

-if server_calc_type not in FEATURE_CALC_CLASS_MAPPING:
+if not self._features.filter(

 )